 Try to use lessons from your class in your daily routine.
 For example, if you’re training reported speech, you should try telling some stories about your day and situations that you’ve been to, to your flatmates or friends.
 Another good tip it’s trying to apply the new words that you are learning in classes in your work, casual talks, or formal talks such as job interviews.
 Every week, decide on some of the new words added to your vocabulary and insert them in as many phrases and situations as possible.
 If you’re a foreign student living in Dublin right now, there’s plenty of places to go and chat with people you meet.
 So don’t wait, go out and experiment with what you have learned, make some new friends and make the Irish experience even more worthwhile.

-Invest in the school’s Extra activities to further refine your English
+Invest time in the school’s Extra activities to further refine your English

 Try some of the Extra classes that Erin School offers.
 They will help you solidify your knowledge in a more relaxed and fun environment.
 You can also invest time in other activities and hobbies that will advance your using of the language.
 Some choices are practicing a sport on your free time, reading books in English, going to free workshops about topics that you like (there are many options in Dublin), or anything else that you can think about.
 By doing those things you will also be connecting with people with similar interests as you.